butterfly-ops/docs/generators.md

 ### Without Folder

-If you are creating a general widget, which you need it directly in `app/Widget/`, you can use command without folder.
+If you are creating a general widget, which you need it directly in `app/Widget/`, you can use command without a folder.

 Example: